TABRIZ, Iran – When you have chronic asthma, air pollution statistics are more than just numbers.

 Negin Golizade of Tabriz, Iran, struggles with the smog even more because she suffers from asthma.
 (Provided)

-Mafie, a pharmacist and drugstore owner.
-“Patients used to ask for antibiotics every year on this time and influenza was the most common illness among them, but nowadays we are dealing with a huge demand for respiratory disorder medications.”
+Mafie, a pharmacist and drugstore owner, said, “Patients used to ask for antibiotics every year on this time and influenza was the most common illness among them, but nowadays we are dealing with a huge demand for respiratory disorder medications.”

 The government is making efforts to minimize air pollution, but there is a long road ahead.